Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 sudo apt update -y
 sudo apt install code -y
 ```

-> [!NOTE]
-> This works on Ubuntu 22.04, but may yield a broken installation on version 24.04.
+*On Ubuntu 22.04*

-> I skipped the heartache, and just used the App Center to install VS Code on Ubuntu 24.04.
+Skip the heartache of a likely broken installation on Ubuntu 24.04, and use the App Center to install VS Code.
 <br>

 **Add your username to the dialout group, to gain /dev/ttyX (USB/Serial) device access for flashing.**